wesmadrigal/fsmirror/README.md

 ### Functionality
 Mirror project filesystems for metadata tracking.
-It can be useful to have a direct path mirror between code that generates data and the location in a filesystem or object store that stores the data / artifacts it generates.
+It can be useful to have a direct path mirror between code that generates artifacts and the location in an object store that houses the artifact.

 ### Example
 code lives at: <br>